amigavision/amigavision.github.io/vs.md

 [^3]: This refers to latency on systems that are variable.
 On systems that support FPGAs, like MiSTer, the latency will be identical across setups.

 [^4]: Will pick the correct NTSC or PAL resolution based on where the game was developed automatically, without you having to know which one is the correct version.
+Will also pick the best version between the ECS and AGA versions, unless the game has substantial differences, like a different level set.
+And sometimes there are games that have game-breaking bugs in one or the other version.

 [^5]: For more information on 5×PAL Overscale and why it is important for 4K and 1080p dislays, [see this overview](https://amiga.vision/overscale).